valvebranding/sage-lib/README.md

-# IMPORTANT: THIS IS USED ONLY FOR BALANCO
+# Legacy Sage use only.

 Roots/lib-sage only works with composer installers 1.0, not 2.0 as we use, so this version has been updated to use 2.0.

 # [Sage](https://roots.io/sage/)